kjatkinson/Table-of-Users/README.md

+                                                            Employee Dashboard

-This project entitled Table-of-Users features an interactive employee table with selectable rows, status indicators, and clickable tags.
+This project entitled Table-of-Users features Employee Dashboard with selectable rows, status indicators, and clickable tags.
 It offers a responsive design and allows you to filter employees by tags (e.g., Angular, Tailwind) and status (Active/Offline).
 To experience the project firsthand, simply open the HTML file in a web browser.